SMS vs WhatsApp. Is the fight really all its chalked up to be?

 Through either of them, you can message your customers easily and respond to their queries.
 WhatsApp Business account allows you to manually respond to the questions asked by customers.
 Or even, you can send messages to the customers.

-Through WhatsApp Business APIs, businesses can automate their conversations which enables them to converse with the customers 24/7.
+Through WhatsApp Business APIs, businesses can get an AI chatbot for WhatsApp to automate their conversations which enables them to converse with the customers 24/7.
 They can set responses and even decide whom to send the message to, or set up a greeting/away message.

 Benefits of WhatsApp business: